kristopolous/tube-get/README.md

 # Usage

-Written in bash, it takes URLs from the standard in.
+Written in python (and legacy in bash), it takes URLs from the standard in.
 You execute and then put URLs in the input

     $ ./tube-get.sh [ Directory to save stuff ]
     http://somevideosite.com/somevideolink.html